ialbert/bio/doc/bio-install.md

 ## Prerequisites

+   We don't fully automate the dependency installation to give users the option of using the approach they prefer.

-To install the requirements write:
+To install the requirements with `conda` write:

     conda install biopython pysam python-parasail

 You may also install the requirements via `pip`:

     pip install biopython pysam python-parasail

-We don't fully automate the dependency installation to give users the option of using the approach they prefer.

 ## Installation